RamiKrispin/atsaf/R/EIAapi/README.md

 #> 5000:      OIL   Petroleum     0 megawatthours
 ```

-You can narrow down your pull by using the `facets` argument and apply
+You can narrow down your pull by using the `facets` argument and
-some filters.
-For example, in the example above, let’s filter data by
+applying some filters.
+For example, in the example above, let’s filter
-the `fuletype` field and select energy source as `Natural gas (NG)` and
+data by the `fuletype` field and select energy source as
-region as `United States Lower 48 (US48)`, and then extract the header:
+`Natural gas (NG)` and the region as `United States Lower 48 (US48)`,
+and then extract the header:

 ``` json
 {